 - 8.1.
 The Local Govt Act 1972 states "A parish council shall in every year, hold, in addition to the Annual Meeting of the Parish Council, such other meetings (not less than three) as they may determine.
 Those other meetings shall be held at such hour and on such days as the Council may determine."
 Gamston with West Drayton & Eaton Parish Council determines the following: - 8.1..1.
 9 (nine) Ordinary Meetings Shall be planned to be held in addition to the Annual Meeting of the Parish Council. - 8.1..2.
 Ordinary and Annual meetings shall be planned to be held (whenever possible) on the 2nd Thursday (after the 2nd Monday) of each month, with no meetings in Aug & Feb - 8.1..3.
-Ordinary and Annual meetings shall be planned to commence at 7pm in British Summer Time and at 6:30pm in Daylight Savings Time - 8.2.
+Ordinary and Annual meetings shall be planned to commence at 6:30pm. - 8.2.
 The Council may hold other ordinary meetings in the year if the amount of business to be transacted is sufficient enough to warrant an additional meeting, or if the business is of an urgent nature which cannot be carried over to the next planned meeting.
 The Clerk will call such meetings and specify the time depending on the availability of the premises and the 3 days clear notice legal requirement.